-In order to foster its international attractiveness, and on a case-by-case assessment, the LabEx ENS-ICFP awards around 20 scholarships each year, on the basis of both financial situation (personal and family income, contributions) and previous studies abroad.
+In order to foster its international attractiveness, and on a case-by-case assessment, the LabEx ENS-ICFP awards 15 - 20 scholarships each year, dedicated to students coming from abroad.

 The ENS-ICFP project involves a maximized dissemination of scientific results, an improved outlook for the department’s international side and sustained relations with the private sector.
 Consolidate relationship with the private sector remains a priority for the department, which often still appears exclusively academic in its orientation.
 This is also a solid step in establishing long-term relationships with companies both for research and for education.